Do You Need a Business Bank Account? Benefits & Drawbacks

 Who Needs a Business Bank Account?

-- Own a business: It’ll benefit you to have a small business checking or savings account as you can separate your personal assets from those of your business.
+- Own a business: It’ll benefit you to have a small business checking or savings account as you can separate your personal assets from your business.

 - Have a business partner: Because all partners will need access to business finances, you’ll want a separate account that everyone in your management team can check.